ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 ## :rocket: Factory

-A factory is just a function that you specify when using the main `GetOrSet[Async]` method: basically it's the way you specify **what to do to get a value** when it is not in the cache.
+A factory is just a function that you specify when using the main `GetOrSet[Async]` method: basically it's the way you specify **how to get a value** when it is not in the cache or is expired.

 Here's an example: